 Juliet Bell

-Juliet Bell over 6 years ago
+Juliet Bell almost 7 years ago

 Managing a team of remote employees or developers nowadays have become very easy due to availability of technological tools like webex, R-HUB web conferencing servers, gotomeeting, gomeetnow etc. Using these tools, managers can now effectively communicate with their remote workers from anywhere anytime.